Ediacaran biota: Scale of preservation

 The rate of cementation of the overlying substrate relative to the rate of decomposition of the organism determines whether the top or bottom surface of an organism is preserved.
 Most disc-shaped fossils decomposed before the overlying sediment was cemented, whereupon ash or sand slumped in to fill the void, leaving a cast of the organism's underside.
 Conversely, quilted fossils tended to decompose after the cementation of the overlying sediment; hence their upper surfaces are preserved.
 Their more resistant nature is reflected in the fact that, in rare occasions, quilted fossils are found within storm beds as the high-energy sedimentation did not destroy them as it would have the less-resistant discs.
 Further, in some cases, the bacterial precipitation of minerals formed a "death mask", ultimately leaving a positive, cast-like impression of the organism.

 Morphology

 The Ediacaran biota exhibited a vast range of morphological characteristics.
 Size ranged from millimetres to metres; complexity from "blob-like" to intricate; rigidity from sturdy and resistant to jelly-soft.
 Almost all forms of symmetry were present.
-These organisms differed from earlier fossils by displaying an organised, differentiated multicellular construction and centimetre-plus sizes.
+These organisms differed from earlier, mainly microbial, fossils in having an organised, differentiated multicellular construction and centimetre-plus sizes.

 These disparate morphologies can be broadly grouped into form taxa: